 You should also watch for where the seams hit, ideally right below the tips of the toes, Henkes says.
 If the seams hit in the wrong place, you may get blisters.
 Ill-fitting socks may slide down the heel (this means the sock is too small) or the seam may hit at the top of the toes (this also means the sock is too small).
 If you’re wearing through the heels of your socks every few months, the problem is likely an ill-fitted shoe.

-If you have perpetually cold feet, if you like to hike at cold times of day (in the early morning or late evening), or if you plan to hike in the winter or are a mountaineer, you may want heavy cushion socks.
-However, Henkes says many people will be just fine with a light or medium-weight socks, plus liner socks.
+If you have perpetually cold feet, if you like to hike at cold times of day (in the early morning or late evening), or if you plan to hike in the winter or are a mountaineer, you may want heavy-cushion socks.
+However, Henkes says many people will be just fine with light- or medium-weight socks, plus liner socks.
 Heavy socks add a lot of bulk to a shoe, meaning you’ll be prone to blisters unless you go up a half size in your boots.
-Plus, a light or medium-weight wool sock will typically keep your feet warmer than a thick sock because thinner socks wick moisture quickly and sit close to the foot.
+Plus, a light- or medium-weight wool sock will typically keep your feet warmer than a thick sock because thinner socks wick moisture quickly and sit close to the foot.
 Your socks won’t be as wet in a thinner sock and thus, your feet will stay warmer.

 Do I need liner socks to prevent blisters?